misaka00251/epm/README.md

 -----------

 EPM is Copyright © 1999-2020 by Michael R Sweet.
 All rights reserved.
+EPM is Copyright © 2020 by Jim Jagielski.
+All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software